JAlcocerT/JAlcocerT/content/blog/ai-chat-with-db.md

 Be creative, you can apply it to other DB's!

 {{< callout type="info" >}}
-Like the IoT Related DB of [this project](https://jalcocert.github.io/RPi/posts/rpi-iot-dht1122-mongo/)
+Like the IoT Related DB of [this project with a DHT22](https://jalcocert.github.io/RPi/posts/rpi-iot-dht1122-mongo/)
 {{< /callout >}}